bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="3.0in" height="1.7358727034120736in"} -->

-The payment section area contains a form where the user inputs their payment information.
+<p>The payment section area contains a form where the user inputs their
+payment information.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ w1-s09-j. example order summary component (35) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->